Gaspé

 Musée de la Gaspésie

-The regional museum covers the natural and human history of the peninsula with permanent and rotating exhibitions.
-The section on the Gaspé fishery (the 19th and early 20th century cod and herring industries) is the most substantive.
-Open June-October, admission approximately 12 CAD.
+The regional museum covers the natural and human history of the peninsula through permanent and rotating exhibitions.
+The most substantive section deals with the Gaspé fishery — the cod and herring industries of the 19th and early 20th centuries that shaped the entire social and economic life of the coast, the collapse of the cod stocks, and the difficult transition that followed.
+The Mi’kmaq material is handled carefully and deserves time.
+Open June through October, with a modest admission charge of around 12 CAD.

 Practical services in Gaspé

-Gaspé is the only place on the peninsula with a full range of urban services:
+Gaspé is the only place on the peninsula with a full range of urban services — a fact worth acknowledging because it conditions the travel logic of everything within 150 km:

-- Supermarkets: IGA and Maxi on Boulevard de York Ouest — stock up here for camping or remote travel on the north shore.
+- Supermarkets: IGA and Maxi on Boulevard de York Ouest; stock up here for camping provisions or anything you will need on the remote north shore.

-- Fuel: multiple stations, good prices relative to smaller villages.
+- Fuel: multiple stations, with reasonable pricing relative to the smaller villages further out.

 - Pharmacy: Jean Coutu on the main commercial strip.

-- Rental car: National has a seasonal office (May-October); confirm availability 4-6 weeks ahead for July-August.
+- Rental car: National has a seasonal office, typically open May through October — confirm availability well in advance for July-August travel.

-- ATMs: Desjardins and National Bank have branches.
+- ATMs: Desjardins and National Bank branches in the centre.

-- Hospital: CISSS de la Gaspésie — Gaspé site (for emergencies on the peninsula).
+- Hospital: CISSS de la Gaspésie — Gaspé site; the nearest emergency facility for the tip of the peninsula.

 Where to eat